 Mariposa County Courthouse : Built in1854

-If those who originally came for the gold returned, they would still recognize the town today.
+If the prospectors who originally came for the gold returned today they would still recognize the town.

 The neo-classical style courthouse has been the seat of county justice for more than a a hundred and fifty years.
 It's clock tower bell still struck the hours faithfully until just a few years ago.
 (The clock and the building are now awaiting a much needed repair and refurbishment.)

 The slender steeple of St Joseph's Church still points heavenward, and a row of buildings on either side of the main street looks much the same as it did during the latter years of the gold rush.

 Old hotels have maintained their Victorian style, The Oddfellows Lodge hall and the Trabucco store still have their iron shutters and pressed tin ceilings.

 Mariposa honors its heritage by preserving historic buildings and keeping modern intrusions to a minimum.
 There are dozens of historical landmarks and buildings in the county.
 There are only two fast food franchises, but those are outside of the historic district.
 Even then, corporate signs are not prominently displayed.

 There have been modernizing changes in the past century and a half.
 The roads are paved now.
 There is electricity and a couple of gas stations.
 There are telephones and a few TV satellite dishes.
 People even have internet access.